jcummins/OpenTwinCities-Website-Prototype/README.txt

 3. Act as a playground for testing and experimenting of new website ideas
 4. Figure out if a designer/ux guy can use github without learning too much dev-related details
 5. Figure out if developers will be OK with this use of github to go from prototype to production

+Prototype Usage:
+1. Clone the repo
+2. Open the local directory
+3. Open index.html in Chrome (prototype is not necessarily browser compatible)

 If you have comments, ideas, suggestions, and the like, please get in touch!